COMM 201 - Introduction to Communication Studies (3 Hours)

 Curriculum: EL

-COMM 451 - Internship in Comm Studies (3 Hours)
+COMM 451 - Internship in Communication Studies (Unpaid) (3 Hours)

 Prerequisite(s): junior or senior status, GPA of 2.25, and approval of the chair